thin-edge/tedge-standalone/README.md

 Then, follow the instructions printed out on the console to bootstrap (configure) and then start the services.

-## ca-certificates

-The standalone installation includes an existing **ca-certificates.crt** file which is installed under `/data/tedge/ca-certificates.crt`.
-Depending on which Cumulocity IoT instance, and external services you wish to use with thin-edge.io, you may need to add addition CA certificates to the file.

 ## Automatically starting services

 ### Device specific instructions